 26. Happy Hour at an Oyster Bar

-This article has rounded up some of the best oyster bars in the city and breaks it down by neighborhood.
+This article has rounded up some of the best oyster bars in the city and breaks them down by neighborhood.

 Cost: Depending on the location, drinks start around $7 and oysters are typically $1 each.